fourzedotEXE/lora-based_morse-transceiver/README.md

   - The serial monitor from the main device will also notify that a connection has been established
 - Use the push-button to transmit a message from the transceiver
 - Type into the serial monitor to transmit a message from the main device

+### Remaning Issues :warning:
+- Text on the secondary screen can get cutoff if the message is too long